-The phrase ‘spoiled for choice’ comes to mind!
-Whether it be modest hill walking or serious mountaineering, woodland walks or coastal rambles, Skye offers everything you could want.
+The phrase ‘spoiled for choice’ comes to mind.
+Whether it be modest hill walking or serious mountaineering, woodland walks or coastal rambles, the Isle of Skye offers everything you could want.

-The Cuillins boasts 12 Munros (mountains over 3,000ft) among its 24 peaks, while the more accessible though equally spectacular Trotternish Ridge can be tackled by the less adventurous.
+The Cuillin boasts 12 Munros (mountains over 3,000ft) among its 24 peaks, while the more accessible though equally spectacular Trotternish Ridge can be tackled by the less adventurous.

-The Cabin has copies of the many guides to those and other walks – as well as detailed maps – in the study.
+The Cabin, Skye has copies of the many guides to those and other walks – as well as detailed maps – in the study.

-Landings by dinghy can be made either at the Hotel Eilean Iarmain pier or, indeed, on the shore right in front of The Cabin.
+Landings by dinghy can be made either at the Hotel Eilean Iarmain pier or, indeed, on the shore right in front of The Cabin, Skye.

-There are also plenty of opportunities for hiring boats for guided tours around Skye or to the mainland.
+There are also plenty of opportunities for hiring boats or guided boat tours around Skye or to the mainland.